drewzemke/smart-date/README.md

 # smart-date
 Parses relative and absolute dates in natural language text.
+Currently a WIP!